eminiarts/aura-cms/docs/resource_actions.md

 4.  `class`: The CSS class or classes to be applied to the action element.
 This property is optional.

+5.  `confirm`: Set this property to `true` to enable the confirmation dialog for the action.
+Default value is `false`.
+This property is optional.

+6.  `confirm-title`: The title of the confirmation dialog.
+This property is optional; if not provided, a default title will be used.

+7.  `confirm-content`: The content of the confirmation dialog.
+This property is optional; if not provided, a default content will be used.

+8.  `confirm-button`: The text of the confirmation button.
+This property is optional; if not provided, a default button text will be used.

 You can use any combination of these properties, depending on your needs.
 For example, if you want to display an icon with a label and apply a custom CSS class to the action element, you can define your `$actions` property like this: